 Patrick received his bachelor’s degree from St. Olaf College and his master’s degree from the Humphrey School of Public Affairs at the University of Minnesota.
 Before coming to Augsburg, he served as the Director of Operations at the Higher Education Consortium for Urban Affairs (HECUA) for twelve years and as Chief Operating Officer and Director of European & USA Service Programs at Global Volunteers, a service-learning organization in the field of human and economic development, for seven years.

 Areas of Responsibility: The Center for Global Education and Experience.
 Study abroad and study away, including Faculty-led off-campus programs.
 Internationalization of academic programs and curriculum.
 Strategic recruitment and retention of international students (in collaboration with other college divisions).
 Nobel Peace Prize Forum.

 Chief Student Success Officer; Program Director, Student Success Initiatives

 Katie Bishop received her bachelor’s degree from Macalester College and her J.D. from the William Mitchell College of Law.

 Areas of Responsibility: Gage Center for Student Success; Strommen Center for Meaningful Work; Student retention and success efforts; AugSem (first-year experience); AU program analysis and transition (adult undergraduate program).

 Director of Academic Administration

 Nate Hallanger is a graduate of Augustana College (SD), Harvard Divinity School, and the Graduate Theological Union.

-Areas of Responsibility: Operations for the academic programs and departments; budgeting and forecasting for academic affairs; data analysis; survey reporting; oversight of faculty contracts and payroll.
+Areas of Responsibility: Accreditation liaison with the Higher Learning Commission; operations for the academic programs and departments; budgeting and forecasting for academic affairs; data analysis; survey reporting; oversight of faculty contracts and payroll.